 While some native mammals habituate well to captivity others do not, and wild animals may be highly stressed by simple procedures such as capture and handling.
-In addition, many research projects using native mammals are conducted on wild populations.
-Such studies impose a substantially greater responsibility on the researcher, and require experience with, and knowledge of, the chosen study species.
-Furthermore, researchers must be vigilant about animal welfare issues that may arise under field operating conditions.
-All proposals for research using native mammals must be approved by the animal ethics committee with which the project and the researcher(s) are associated.
+In addition, many research projects using nati mammals are conducted on wild populations.
+Such studies impose a substantially greater responsibility of the researcher, and require experience with, and knowledge of, the chosen study species.
+Furthermore researchers must be vigilant about animal welfare issues that may arise under field operating condition proposals for research using native mammals must be approved by the animal ethics committee with which the project and the researcher(s) are associated.

-When conducting research on live animals from or in the wild researchers must consider:
+When conducting research on live animals from or in the wild researchers must consider

-- replacement of animals with other methods - reduction in the number of animals used - · refinement of techniques used, to minimise the adverse impact on individual animals and populations - minimising impacts on non-target species or individuals.
+- reduction in the number of animals used refinement of techniques used, to minimise the adverse impact on individuals animals and populations minimising impacts on non-target species or individuals